-Evolution, Ecology and Population Biology Faculty Director: Jim Cheverud, Ph.D.
+Evolution, Ecology and Population Biology Faculty Director: David Queller, Ph.D.

-The Evolution, Ecology and Population Biology Program combines population genetics, phylogenetic and ecological perspectives to study the origins and maintenance of biodiversity.
-It is a diverse program that combines field studies with the technical advances of molecular genetics and mathematical theory to gain an understanding of evolutionary history and environmental biology.
+The Graduate Program in Evolution, Ecology & Population Biology studies the origins and maintenance of biodiversity on both evolutionary and ecological timescales.
+The Program combines field studies with the technical advances of molecular genetics, statistics, large-scale genomics, quantitative genetics, and mathematical theory to gain an understanding of evolutionary history and environmental biology.